estcube/Telemetry-Forwarding-Client/README.md

 The repository contains a sample configuration file `client/configuration.ini.sample`, this should be copied to `client/configuration.ini` and values should be changed to suit your needs.

+To run the client, execute `python client/src/main.py`.

+If you have built the frontend, you can configure the backend to serve the built files (this will not allow hot-reloading).
+In `configuration.ini`, set the `static-files-path` field to point to the built files relative to the `client/src/main.py` file (default location for dev build is `../../frontend/app/dist/).

 #### Mocking the TNC

 ```